 Written in 1939, it’s a harsh and brutal tale of three prisoners who are condemned to death during the Spanish Civil War.
 Scary, right?
 Indeed, and it was a perfect platform for Sartre (who, indeed, did battle during the war) to dabble with his notions on existentialism.
 Groovy!

-This has been a habit we keep falling into by mistake – we keep reading books with existential overtones.
-It’s not too unusual, we suppose, given the philosophical movement permeates (gosh, we hate that word!) the spectrum (urgh, what a Hipster!) within which the sphere of consequential existence we all inhabit is intrinsic (we’re not sure if that made sense, but if it made us come across as pretentious then fantabulous!).
-God, we’re smart.
+Somehow, we keep reading books with existential overtones.
+It’s not too unusual, we suppose, given the philosophical movement permeates (gosh, we hate that word!) the spectrum within which the sphere of consequential existence we all inhabit is intrinsic (we’re not sure if that made sense, but if it made us come across as pretentious then fantabulous!).